 Amongst the many accolades we can hand out to the year 2020, officially becoming a runner is at the top of my list (honorable mentions will be given to Asher eating a silicone loofa and you know that whole Covid thing).
 But alas I’ve been on this journey for quite a while now.
 I’ve walked a half marathon, done my fair share of 5ks and failed at completing Couch to 5k every single time I tried it.
 So how exactly did I get past my hot mess of a running past and finally embrace my new habit?
 Well that’s exactly what we’re going to talk about today.

-I’m dropping all my beginner running tips including how I finally sucked it up to start running, the best gear, what actually makes it easier to run and the ways I’ve learned to make it my own this year.
-Plus, I’m sharing how I’m transitioning with running this winter.
-PS.
-If you want to warm up and get a peek at my pre-run routine, be sure to check out tomorrow’s A Very Savvy Christmas video.
+I’m dropping all my beginner running tips including how I finally fell in love with running, the best gear, what actually makes it easier to run and the ways I’ve learned to make it my own.
+Plus, I’m sharing how I sharing how to make running suck less aka how to avoid shin splints, my go to picks for cross training and my favorite running classes to help expand your skills.